 When I start working with a client in designing a website for them, my job goes beyond just designing a website.
 A large part of my job as a web designer is also educator.
 I educate my clients on usability.
 I reign in some of their ideas to keep the site as user-friendly as possible.

 What is usability? you might ask.

-The bare bones answer would be a description as to just how user-friendly a website is for a first time visitor.
-This doesn’t just apply to websites, however.
-The term “usability” can also apply to software, apps, and other designed items anyone might have to interact with needs to be user-friendly.
+The bare bones answer would be a description on just how user-friendly a website is for a first time visitor.
+This doesn’t just apply to websites.
+The term “usability” can also apply to software, apps, and other designed items.
+Anything someone might have to interact with needs to be user-friendly.

 Think of Your Visitors in Design

 The reason why usability should matter to you is usability matters to your visitors.
 You want visitors to stay on your site and interact with it.
 You don’t want visitors leaving in frustration.
 Website owners don’t want visitors going somewhere else for what they are looking for.